All Episodes

 But let's listen.

-It was last night on CNN.com's the Axe File.
+It was last night on CNN.com's The Axe file.

-This is David Axerod's podcast.
+This is David Axelrod's podcast.

 I know what you're saying.

-Wasting time listening to a podcast.
+What are we doing wasting time listening to a podcast?

 Well, our show prep knows no bounds, folks.